 Contrary to popular belief, there are several options for graduate student financial aid.
-Whether you’re looking for a graduate assistantship to help ease the weight of tuition, a TEACH Grant for the College of Education, or you’re considering taking out student loans, you’ll find the answers to your questions right here.
+Whether you’re looking for a graduate assistantship to help ease the weight of tuition or you’re considering taking out student loans, you’ll find the answers to your questions right here.

 Graduate assistants at the University of Montevallo are students first and employees second.
 They have as their primary focus advanced study and ultimately the completion of a graduate degree.
 Therefore, the services they provide as graduate assistants should complement professional development in their chosen fields of study.

 Graduate assistants are employed on a semester basis and may be continued for no longer than three calendar years.
 They must maintain the cumulative 3.0 grade point average required of all graduate students and must perform satisfactorily in the judgment of the employing department and supervisor.

 Graduate assistants not completing practicum or internship requirements may not be permitted to work beyond an average of twenty (20) hours per week.

 Complete information on Graduate Assistantships is available in the Financial Information and Services chapter of the Graduate Bulletin.

 Several scholarships are available to graduate students.
 Visit the Scholarships link at left for more information.

 Visit the Student Financial Services page for information about student loans.

 Graduate Student Research/Conference Funding